fabri1983/java2proto2grpc/README.md

 - Depends on Maven.
 - Java 8 (and minor versions too).
 See the **TODO** section for Java 9+.
-- Generates *.proto* files (syntax v3) out of Java classes/interfaces existing in the classpath and decorated by *@RemoteAccessEnabled*.
+- Generates *.proto* files (syntax v3) out of Java classes/interfaces existing in the classpath and decorated by *@GrpcEnabled*.
 - Generates gRPC stubs out of *.proto files*.
 - Provides two gRPC examples: *Helloworld* and *LoginService*.
 - *java.lang.Enum* is defined as *string* when generating proto file.
 So when using *@net.badata.protobuf.converter.annotation.ProtoField*